QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 ```stata
 python: print("Hello World!")
 ```
-which will pass the code to `python` and display the results directly below in the `Results` window
+which will pass the code to `python`, display the results directly below in the `Results` window, and return you to the `stata` command environment.

 ```{figure} img/stata-python-hello-world-oneline.png
 ```
 :::